All Episodes

 Yep.

-Is that and so maybe I mean I could even, you know, let's just consider all possibilities.
+Is that, and so maybe, I mean, I could even, you know, let's just consider all possibilities.

-I mean, your training kicks in even after the moment of shock, eventually your training kicks in, and you're hey, clear the scene, clear the scene, lock down the scene.
+I mean, your training kicks in even after the moment of shock, eventually your training kicks in and you're, hey, clear the scene, clear the scene, lock down the scene.

-But immediately after people running all over, breaking things down.
+But immediately after, people running all over, breaking things down.

-Uh so yeah, again, just really highlight how much of a disaster the handling of the crime scene was.
+So yeah, again, just really highlight how much of a disaster the handling of the crime scene was.

-I mean, not just immediately after.
+I mean, not just immediately after, now they've literally built over it.

-Now it's like, oh, well, people said, oh, well, it's over, you know, they cleared out the crime scene and they they paved over it, I believe.
+You know, they cleared out the crime scene and they paved over it, I believe.

-So the first thing you do when you're trained is you're gonna you're gonna take cover as a cop, you're gonna take cover and and scan for your threat.
+So the first thing you do when you're trained is you're going to take cover as a cop.

 So that threat was never isolated.

-So when you see a couple of guys dive underneath the table, that's what they they train you to do.
+So when you see a couple of guys dive underneath the table, that's what they train you to do.

-So they they took cover and then you cover and scan for your threat, which is what you saw.
+So they took cover and then you cover and scan for your threat, which is what you saw.

-So one or two, if there's two cops, one goes with with with Charlie, the other one has to you have to stay there and guard that crime scene.
+The other one has to, you have to stay there and guard that crime scene.

-Clearly, you have a major crime here, and there's no one left behind, or if they were left behind, they were being lackadaisical because someone has to set up the perimeter and start telling people go away, get out the exit, and while you're doing that during the chaos, no one's allowed to walk in.
+Or if they were left behind, they were being lackadaisical because someone has to set up the perimeter and start telling people, go away, get out the exit.

-If you notice five, 10 minutes after, though, there's video of people just strolling right in and taking things and playing around as a camera that was directly behind Charlie.
+If you notice five, 10 minutes after, though, there's video of people just strolling right in and taking things and playing around.

 Somebody takes this down.

-Because clearly there was never a crime scene established.
+I don't even know who this person is because clearly there was never a crime scene established.

 And you have to write this down and document who's in this crime scene, where they're from, what agency they represent.